4dboard/Proxy-yxorP/docs/classes/ezcDocumentRstStack.md

 public count(): int
 ```

-This method is part of the Countable interface to allow the usage of
-PHP's count() function to check how many datasets exist.
+This method is part of the Countable interface to allow the usage of PHP's count() function to check how many datasets

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+exist.

+yxorP::get('REQUEST')